 4. International Observers

 We are a friendly department that has hosted many international observers over the last few years.
 Alder Hey has had an international partnership with the Beijing Huatong Guokang Foundation since 2018.
-Throughout this partnership, we have so far facilitated observerships for 7 ophthalmologists from China for a period of 3 months.
+Throughout this partnership, we have so far facilitated observerships for 7 ophthalmologists from China for a period of 3 months each.

 For enquires about any of the training and education programmes above: email email@example.com